-- Time capsule buried at The Basin Primary School in 1985 recovered and stored in the School office. - · Jack Wallace passes away. - John Mortimore becomes mayor of The City of Knox. - City of Knox declares the Millers Homestead site surplus but after a public backlash reverses its decision. - The Basin Basketball Club commences using the basketball stadium at The Basin Primary School as their base. - The Basin Football Club form the first women's team to play in competition football. - George and Pat Hetrel donate \$1 million towards upgrading the facilities Batterham reserve. - The Basin Elderly Citizens Club deregistered. - The Basin General Store/Milk bar closes (Alchester also closes).
+- Time capsule buried at The Basin Primary School in 1985 recovered and stored in the School office. - Jack Wallace passes away. - John Mortimore becomes mayor of The City of Knox. - City of Knox declares the Millers Homestead site surplus but after a public backlash reverses its decision. - The Basin Basketball Club commences using the basketball stadium at The Basin Primary School as their base. - The Basin Football Club form the first women's team to play in competition football. - George and Pat Hetrel donate \$1 million towards upgrading the facilities Batterham reserve. - The Basin Elderly Citizens Club deregistered. - The Basin General Store/Milk bar closes (Alchester also closes).

-- The New The Basin Community House opens. - The Basin Cricket Club 1sts win their first premiership. - Extensive renovations made to the Hindu temple.
+- The new The Basin Community House opens. - The Basin Cricket Club 1sts win their first premiership.

-- · Severe bushfires in Victoria and NSW.

-- Coronavirus pandemic.

-- Kevin Chen takes over The Basin Post Office.
+- Severe bushfires in Victoria and NSW. - Coronavirus pandemic. - Kevin Chen takes over The Basin Post Office. - Jude Dwight elected councillor for Knox Chandler Ward.